ashishtele/ashishtele.github.io/_posts/2020-05-31-Role_of_the_data_scientist.md

 3. Has the data scientist role plateaued?

 Carl and Sean made a very impactful point on why organizations need data scientists more than ever.
 The most resonating point for me is, **'Identifying and solving hard problems can't be automated !'**.
 Why?

+1. As Carl and Sean mention, the data extraction and visualization of structured data can be automated using different tools.
+The problems are well defined and understood in these scenarios.

+2. The well-defined problems with structured data can be automated by making data pipelines, model development, and deploying in production.
+We have seen enormous test cases leveraging it.

+3. But what about the real-life problems which are difficult to comprehend and with minimal references from the past.
+We encounter such cases in healthcare, NPL, imaging, scenario planning, etc.